MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-account-management.md

 The network flyout has the following elements:

 1. Connect with a data plan.
 This launches the Mobile Plans app.
 2. View my account.
-Behaves based on the [basic device experience](#basic-device-experience).
+Behaves based on the [basic account management experience](#Basic-account-management-experience).
 3. Balance information.
 Shows the balance available, which is provided in your `GetBalance` response.

 The following image shows these network flyout elements.
 Connect with a data plan corresponds with A, View my account corresponds with B, and Balance information corresponds with C.